KARNATISAITHARUN/documentation/using-inspect-protect/integrating-with-shiftleft/integrating-jenkins-builds/integrating-jenkins-builds.md

-# Integrating Jenkins Builds
+# Integrating with Jenkins

-To integrate Jenkins builds with ShiftLeft and automate code analysis, configure each Jenkins project to execute the ShiftLeft Inspect [`sl analyze` (or `sl analyze --cpg)` shell command](../../inspect/analyzing-applications.md).
+To integrate Jenkins with ShiftLeft and automate code analysis, configure each Jenkins project to execute the ShiftLeft Inspect [`sl analyze` (or `sl analyze --cpg)` shell command](../../inspect/analyzing-applications.md).

 ## Jenkins Integration Options